-For the moment our focus is on a region where it seems obvious that the first settlers of the Wallacean Islands which stand between Australia and Eurasia would have chosen bamboo to carry them between islands and by default, the conquest of Australia.
+For the moment our focus is on a region where it seems obvious that the first settlers of the Wallacean Islands which stand between Australia and Eurasia would have chosen bamboo to carry them between islands and by default, make possible the conquest of Sahul.

 It is of minor consequence to us that academics are ethically obliged to credit what we do as supposition.
-Like Creationalists and members of the Flat Earth Society, Academia has its stubborn minority who don’t that the anatomically modern people who became Europe’s first sailors had language and organization on their side, that they weren’t as ‘primitive’ as we have been led to believe because it’s easier that way.
+Like Creationists and members of the Flat Earth Society, Academia has its stubborn minority who don’t support the general belief that the anatomically modern people who became Europe’s first sailors had language and organization on their side, that they weren’t as ‘primitive’ as we have been led to believe.
 For example, the fossil record of Java in eastern Indonesia includes the 800,000-year-old remains of Homo erectus which is more or less the same dating as stone tools and hunted animal remains on the island of Flores some 200 miles to the east.
-Between both finds, there is a formidable strait of deep water which geologists say that in human times was always there.
+Between both finds, there are two formidable straits of deep water which geologists say that in human times were always there.
 Did man land on the other side of that barrier by accident, by mistake, or did Homo erectus even pre-date our ‘first mariners’ by almost a million years.
 Some 130,000 years ago Homo sapiens reached the Greek island of Crete which had been isolated by the sea for five million years.

-The challenge for the ancients to overcome such water barriers might well have been easier than it is for us who now must forget our modern boatbuilding shortcuts, our metal tools, glue, sawn timber and fiberglass high-tech which, in a way, have removed most of the danger and almost all the mystery of man’s floating relationship with the ocean.
+The challenge for the ancients to overcome such water barriers might well have been easier than it is for us who now must forget our modern boatbuilding shortcuts; our metal tools, glue, pre-sawn timber and fiberglass high-tech which, in a way, have removed most of the danger and almost all the mystery of man’s floating relationship with the ocean.

 The First Mariners projects are designed to bring this mystery back to life.